benjiewheeler/timely-reward/README.md

 This contract is designed to work out-of-the-box, without the need to modify the source code.

-All the main features are fully configurable by the contract owner.
+All the main features are configurable by the contract owner.

 ## Features